M.A. in History of Global Markets

 Today's economy is - more than ever - organized around globally integrated markets.
 Capital, labor, knowledge: factors of production are increasingly allocated competitively and across national borders.
 Firms and consumers find themselves interlinked through a growing network of global markets.
 Where did these developments originate, and how can they be understood?

-The Master's degree program „History of Global Markets“ is devoted to exploring these questions.
+The Master's degree program „History of Global Markets“ is devoted to exploring these questions from a historical perspective.
 It is offered by our Institute, on behalf of the Faculty for Economic Sciences at Georg-August-Universität Göttingen.
 This degree program imparts the analytical skills of economic and social history, and combines them with building a profile either in economics, business studies, or the social sciences and history.
 Our focus is on the global economy, business history, and the history of consumption.
+While economics and markets are central, however, this is not a program for students wanting to focus on business or entrepreneurship in a practical perspective!

-The degree program is open to those who have successfully completed a Bachelor’s degree program in Economic and Social History, Modern History, Economics, Business Studies, Sociology, Political Science, or an adjacent subject.
+Applications: The degree program is open to those who have successfully completed a Bachelor’s degree program in Economic and Social History, Modern History, Economics, Business Studies, Sociology, Political Science, or an adjacent subject.
+You also need to demonstrate proficiency in either German or English (Please note that English langue course offerings can be limited in some semesters).
 You can take up the program in the summer as well as the winter semester.

 The structure of the program